StefanosNtouvlis/Blender_Earth/README.md

 ## Acknowledgments

-A special thanks to NASA for providing the captivating sounds that elevate the immersive quality of this project.
+A special thanks to NASA for providing the captivating sounds that elevate the immersive quality of this project, as well the textures used.
 Let's continue to explore the wonders of our universe together! 🌌

-## License

-This project is licensed under the [MIT License](LICENSE) - see the [LICENSE](LICENSE) file for details.

 ---